ShirleyMgit/subspace_generalization_paper_code/README.md

 # subspace_generalization_paper_code
-This sirectory contain analysis code for "Flexible and abstract neural representations of abstract structural knowledge" paper
+This directory contain analysis code for "Flexible and abstract neural representations of abstract structural knowledge" paper